ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 ----------------
 This script is an extension of simple consumer and is responsible for resegmenting and converting the incoming EBU-TT Live documents into EBU-TT-D documents that can be later used to be embedded in video streams such as DASH.
-There are configuration file options for controlling the media time conversion reference point and the segmentation interval; these are described in `<configurator.html>`__.
+There are configuration file options for controlling the media time conversion reference point and the segmentation interval; these are described in :doc:`configurator`.

 To see the Encoder in action, using output from the Simple Producer and the 'direct' carriage mechanism, run ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_ebuttd_direct.json``.

 IMPORTANT: the Encoder is not a complete EBU-TT Live to EBU-TT-D converter.
 Since EBU-TT-D generation was not part of this project, this functionality was implemented only partially and should not be used as reference.